Code of Student Conduct

 Standard of Evidence and Sanctioning

-Student Conduct Officials are not bound to the examples below and may vary their decisions.
-Students, organizations or groups that have violated the Student Code of Conduct are subject to one or more of the following sanctions:
+Student Conduct Officials are not bound to the examples below and may vary their decisions based on the educational need of the situation.
+Students, organizations or groups that have violated the Code of Student Conduct are subject to one or more of the following sanctions:

-- Formal Warning is a written notice indicating that the student has violated College policy and any additional violations may result in more serious disciplinary action.
-This warning becomes part of the student’s conduct record.
+- Formal Warning is a written notice, that the student has violated College policy and continuation or repetition of prohibited conduct may result in more serious disciplinary action.

 - Disciplinary Probation is a period of review during which the student, organization or group remains in good standing, but must demonstrate the ability to comply with College policies and any sanction(s) assigned.
 Notification is generally made to parent(s)/guardian(s).